-Function to construct a graphic following the aestetics of the other functions of functionr from a table
+Function to construct a graphic following the aestetics of the other functions of functionr from a table.
+This function was created to align results generated outside fonctionr with the outputs of fonctionr.

 Usage